 Most of the day-to-day operations and communications are done using paperless methods.

 Government and Regulators

-We work closely with organisations such as the British Council, ISI and Quality English, IALC and ACELS to ensure that quality standards in all areas of the school are met or exceeded.
+We work closely with organisations such as the British Council, Quality English, IALC and ACELS to ensure that quality standards in all areas of the school are met or exceeded.
 The inspections follow a set Framework for English language schools, which are authorised by the UK Border Agency and Irish Authorities.